simplesamlphp/simplesamlphp/modules/core/docs/authproc_attributealter.md

 `class`
 :   This is the name of the filter.
-    It must be `'core:AttributeAlter'`.
+    It must be `core:AttributeAlter`.

-`subject`
+`subject` (required)
 :   The attribute in which the search is performed.
-    This parameter is REQUIRED and the filter will throw an exception if it is not set.
     The filter will stop quietly if the attribute specified here is empty or not found.

-`pattern`
+`pattern` (required)
 :   The pattern to look for inside the subject.
 Supports full Perl Compatible Regular Expressions (PCRE).
-    This parameter is REQUIRED and the filter will throw an exception if it is not set.

 `replacement`
 :   The value used to replace the match.
 Back references are not supported.
-    This parameter is REQUIRED, except when using the `%replace` or `%remove` options.
+    This parameter is *required*, except when using the `%replace` or `%remove` options.
 If `%replace` is used and `replacement` is not set, then the match is used as a replacement.

 `target`
 :   The attribute where the replaced value will be placed.
-    This parameter is OPTIONAL, and if not set, `subject` is used as `target`.
+    This parameter is *optional*, and if not set, `subject` is used as `target`.

 `%replace`
 :   Indicates that the whole value of the attribute should be replaced if there is a match,
     instead of just the match.
 If there's no match, the value will not be changed.
-This parameter is OPTIONAL.
+This parameter is *optional*.

 `%remove`
 :   Indicates that the whole value of the attribute should be removed completely if there is a match.
     If no other values exist, the attribute will be removed completely.
-    This parameter is OPTIONAL.
+    This parameter is *optional*.

 `%merge`
 :   Indicates whether the altered values must be merged with the target attribute values.
 The default
     behaviour is to overwrite the target attribute completely.
-    This parameter is OPTIONAL.
+    This parameter is *optional*.

 Examples
 --------